-The Wadden Island Terschelling has beautiful nature reserves and serves as a habitat for a unique array of plants and animals.
-In 2009, the Wadden Sea was included by UNESCO in the World Heritage list.
-But the Boschplaat and the Noordsvaarder are also on the same UNESCO World Heritage list.
-Numerous bird and animal species live and forage on Terschelling.
-At our reception, you can get a free brochure with the names and images of all these bird and animal species, so you can easily recognize them in the wild.
-It is not without reason that Terschelling very popular among real nature lovers!
+The island of Terschelling is rich in beautiful nature reserves and serves as a habitat for a unique variety of plants and animals.
+In 2009, the Wadden Sea was included in the UNESCO World Heritage List.
+The Boschplaat and the Noordsvaarder are also on the UNESCO World Heritage List.
+Numerous species of birds and animals live and feed on Terschelling.
+At our reception you can get a free brochure with the names and pictures of all these bird and animal species, so that you can easily recognise them in the wild.
+It is not without reason that Terschelling is very popular with real nature lovers!

 - World Heritage site Boschplaat

 - Discover the various plant species

 - Book an excursion and discover for yourself